 You have a transaction with multiple UPDATE statements.
 Since each of the individual statements acquires only a few row-level locks, the transaction will not automatically upgrade the locks to a table-level lock.
 However, collectively the UPDATE statements acquire and release a large number of locks, which might result in deadlocks.
 For this type of transaction, you can acquire an exclusive table-level lock at the beginning of the transaction.
 For example:

-''' LOCK TABLE FlightAvailability IN EXCLUSIVE MODE; UPDATE FlightAvailability SET economy_seats_taken = (economy_seats_taken + 2) WHERE flight_id = 'AA1265' AND flight_date = DATE('2004-03-31'); '''
+''' LOCK TABLE FlightAvailability IN EXCLUSIVE MODE;

+WHERE flight_id = 'AA1265' AND flight_date = DATE('2004-04-15'); '''